jzerbe/jzerbe.github.com/_posts/2026-07-10-western-canada-limited-company.md

 <sup>[1](https://www.barbeau.co/uncategorized/annual-requirements-british-columbia-companies/)</sup>
 - File an [_Annual Report_ with BC Registries](https://www.corporateonline.gov.bc.ca/WebHelp/overview_annbc.htm) within 2 months of your incorporation date anniversary.
 - File your [T2 and tax calculation paperwork](https://www2.gov.bc.ca/gov/content/taxes/income-taxes/corporate) with the Canada Revenue Agency.
-I have been using <https://web.taxtron.ca> and filing paper since I do not have a Social Insurance Number to be able to e-file.
+I have been using <https://netfilet2.taxtron.ca/>, but first you need to file an individual $0 tax return to get into the CRA's system to be self-serve.